 The General Business emphasis is designed to prepare students for a broad range of entry-level positions in business organizations.
 This program is appropriate for students intending to manage a family-owned or small business.
 Students complete coursework in each of the functional areas of business: accounting, finance, computer information systems, management and marketing.
-The General Business Emphasis is designed to prepare students for a broad range of entry-level positions in business organizations.
+The General Business Concentration is designed to prepare students for a broad range of entry-level positions in business organizations.
 The program is not intended to provide specialized study.
 The broad-based nature of the curriculum makes the General Business program appropriate for students intending to manage a family-owned or small business.

 Business Administration Minor